 - Competition or business promotion (eg. offer subscribers to your enewsletter an exclusive promotion, whereby only those that receive the enewsletter can partake)

-Also, don’t forget when writing your enewsletter to make it conversational, not corporate marketing jargon… take the opportunity to really engage with your customers on a one-on-one level (as you would with your social media platforms) as people prefer to be communicated to like individuals… not as a mass market.
+Also, don’t forget when writing your enewsletter to make it short, sharp and conversational, not corporate marketing jargon… take the opportunity to really engage with your customers on a one-on-one level (as you would with your social media platforms) as people prefer to be communicated to like individuals… not as a mass market.

-6. Frequency and Timings
+7. Frequency + Timings

 Depending on the content that you are delivering, it is normally acceptable to send an enewsletter once or twice a month.